bwagner/self_ref_yt_vid/docs/index.md

 [![QR video demo](assets/screenshot.png)](https://www.youtube.com/watch?v=deqMGh-Hu2w)

-Youtube is for uploading videos.
-What if you want to upload audio?
+Youtube is made for videos.
+But what if you want to upload just audio?
 You need at least a still image to go along with your audio.
-I had this question and wondered what image I should upload with my audio, since the primary purpose was to get the audio up there.
-I thought of simply making a still image of a qr-code encoding a URL pointing to somewhere related to the audio.
+I found myself wondering what to use — after all, my only goal was simply to get the audio up there.

+One idea: make a still QR code pointing to something related to the audio.
 But what?
-The youtube video itself!
-But the youtube video URL is only revealed to you *after* uploading your video to youtube!
+The YouTube video itself!
+The catch is: that URL only exists *after* you upload.
 Here's where David Wheeler's wisdom comes in:

 > Any problem [in computer science] can be solved with another layer of indirection.

-We delegate the problem of generating a QR code pointing to an unknown URL by pointing to a known URL instead, which in turn will redirect to the final youtube URL, __once it's known__.
-Ok.
-But youtube allows to jump to any section in a video with a second's resolution.
-So, let's simply generate a video of QR codes that change every second and point to the respective audio section in the video.
+We delegate the problem of generating a QR code pointing to an unknown URL by pointing to a known short URL instead.
+Once the video is uploaded, that short URL can redirect to it.

+But why stop there?
+YouTube lets you link directly to a specific timestamp in a video.
+So why not generate a whole **video of QR codes**, one per second, each pointing to the exact moment in the audio?

 Voilà: That's what this script does.

 ---